 Visit the Peace Corps website to learn more.

 Business development is my comfort zone – coaching and counseling business owners and operators is what I do best.
 Having spent years earning my MBA, surviving the large corporate world, owning my own company and consulting to numerous entrepreneurs and small business owners, CED is the Peace Corps sector in which I believe I will have the greatest effect.

 - Why Namibia?

 Namibia is one of the newest countries on the planet, having gained its independence in 1990.
-One of their first calls for assistance was to the Peace Corps, which has been operating here ever since.
+One of their first calls its founding fathers made for assistance was to the Peace Corps, which has been operating here ever since.
 Most countries request volunteers in education, healthcare or agriculture – not too many request CED.
 Namibia appears to be the most anxious to take advantage of our resources.